Stay Connected with CECH

 GenCyber is a nation-wide grant program funded by the National Science Foundation (NSF) and the National Security Agency (NSA).
 With the intent of building excitement and awareness of this important field, GenCyber provides funding to programs so that they can introduce middle and high students and their teachers to the field of cyber security.

-The School of Information Technology was awarded a GenCyber grant to create and host a GenCyber Camp in the Summer of 2018.
+The School of Information Technology was awarded a GenCyber grant to create and host a GenCyber Camp in the Summer of 2019.
 There is a one week camp for high school teachers to learn the fundamentals of cyber security.
-Immediately following, there is a one week camp for high school students where the teachers work with School of Informaiton Technology faculty to teach the fundamentals of cyber security.

 To apply for the camp, please click the apply button above.

-For questions about the camp, please contact Lauren Kirgis at firstname.lastname@example.org.
+For questions about the camp, please contact Alana Calhoun at firstname.lastname@example.org.

-This project has a wide reaching impact on High School Students and Teachers and aligns with other IT education initiatives.
-Students from any high school are welcome to apply for the camp.
-The camp is delivered at no charge to the students and teachers.
+This project has a wide reaching impact on High School Teachers and aligns with other IT education initiatives.
+Teachers from any high school are welcome to apply for the camp.
+The camp is delivered at no charge to the teachers.

-We will accept up to 10 high school teachers and 60 high school students into the camp in 2018.
+We will accept up to 20 high school teachers into the camp in 2019.

 Want to know more?